For many businesses, the key to making sales is to first generate leads.

 Speaking of forms, a form embedding tool will come in handy when it comes to actually collecting information from your site visitors and converting them into leads.
 If you're a HubSpot customer, you can create and embed forms using HubSpot.
 Non-HubSpot customers can use a tool like Contact Form 7, JetPack, or Google Forms, and then use Leadin's free Collected Forms tool to automatically capture these form submissions on your website.

-Finally, a lead capture and contact insights tool like Leadin by HubSpot (which is free) will help you capture leads using pop-ups, dropdown banners, or slide-ins (called "lead flows").
+Finally, a lead capture and contact insights tool like Lead Flows by HubSpot (which is free) will help you capture leads using pop-ups, dropdown banners, or slide-ins.
 It'll also scrape any pre-existing forms you have on your website and add those contacts to your existing contact database.

-Here's an example of a slide-in CTA created using Leadin, HubSpot's free conversion tool:
+Here's an example of a slide-in CTA created with Lead Flows, HubSpot's free conversion tool:

 Knowing that you should test your website and constantly work on improving it is one thing.
 What most marketers have trouble with is seeing testing and experimenting not as a way to prove your ideas, but as a way to find something better.